Critical Data Literacies

 The New York City Schools Critical Data Literacy project is both a technological platform and educational intervention designed to explore and push the limits of computing education.
 We offer a programming library, online data science platform, curated data set, and curriculum that challenges students to learn core computing competencies while using data to explore critical issues regarding public urban education in New York City.
 The project allows both new programmers and researchers to examine school segregation, admission policies, crowding and class size, spatial relationship of schools and the urban environment, education for new Americans and students with disabilities, charter vs public schools, standardized testing, and many other topics that have a direct impact on the lives of adolescents and young adults in our City.

-k offers insight into the what makes open data a true public resource, what role computing education must serve for robust data governance and democracy in a technological society, and how theories of education and liberation may be interpreted in computing education.
+As researchers, this work offers insight into the what makes open data a true public resource, what role computing education must serve for robust data governance and democracy in a technological society, and how theories of education and liberation may be interpreted in computing education.